-How To Soften Hard Water In 10 Easy And Inexpensive Ways
+10 Easy And Inexpensive Ways To Soften Water

 What is Hard Water?

 Hard water is any water that has a significant amount of minerals like limestone, gypsum, or other chemical impurities of bicarbonate, sulfates, and different magnesium or carbon carbonates.
-The most prevalent hard water components are magnesium and calcium.
+Magnesium and calcium make up the majority of hard water components.

 It is formed when a high percentage of these salts dissolved in the water either from the source(reservoirs) or from pipes during water transfer.
 But, there is no need to worry; there are ways to soften hard water.